| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 symptoms are located in the least important psychical functions, while everything that can

 lay claim to higher psychical value remains free from disturbance (p.
 279).
+Anna Freud sought to classify the mechanisms available to the ego to

 achieve a kind of psychic equilibrium.
 I my view she lumps together mechanisms of